 Endometriosis is a serious health issue faced by many women, and it can also indirectly cause hair loss.
 Women have enough on their biological plate to deal, and so while hair loss might seem like an inconvenient man’s problem, rest assured it’s most likely a temporary dilemma.
 And in any case, there are treatments for women’s hair loss that are likely to provide the best results if you need a hand correcting the problem.

-Endometriosis is a biological disorder that mostly affects women between the ages of 25 and 35.
+Endometriosis is a biological disorder that, whilst it can affect women of almost any age, mostly affects those of child-bearing age and between 25 and 35 years old.
 Hair loss in women may be a hereditary condition affected by androgen activity, or it may be the side effect of a particular lifestyle habit or medical problem.
 It is believed endometriosis and hair loss are indirectly linked through hormones, stress and medication.